balfieri/study/README.md

 It has a nice feature where it will re-test the questions that you missed.

-There are three text files provided for various topics of my interest:
+There are a few text files provided for various topics of my interest.
+Feel free to add your own:

 italian.txt<br>
 french.txt<br>